-St. Luke's takes a whole-school approach to maintaining excellent attendance and it is the joint responsibility of parents, pupils and all staff members to ensure that children are attending school as they should be.
+St. Luke's Takes a whole-school approach to maintaining excellent attendance and it is the joint responsibility of parents, pupils and all staff members to ensure that children are attending school as they should be.
 We endeavour to work with families to make sure that any problems or circumstances which may lead or be leading to poor attendance are given the right attention and appropriate support.

-This document is supported by our policies on safeguarding, bullying, behaviour and inclusion.
+This document is supported by our policies on safeguarding, anti-bullying, behaviour for learning and inclusion.